rworsham/Item-Replace/readme.md

 # How do I use this?

-### Have the internal folder and the ItemReplace.exe in the same folder as the sales file you want to modify
+### Have the ItemReplace.exe in the same folder as the sales file you want to modify
 ### open the exe and the window will prompt for the old and new code, enter the full 5 digit code. the program will run and close automatically.
 At this point the modification has been completed.

 # Known issues

 ### due to how this programs gathers the .TXT file having multiple files with the .TXT extension in the same directory will likely cause issues

+# Changes
+### reformatted executable to be a standalone exe not requiring another directory to be present 11/29/23

 #### R Worsham 11/13/23